s-syed/blogdown_website/content/authors/admin/_index.md

 title: Saifuddin Syed
 ---

-I am a postdoctoral research assistant in computational statistics and machine learning at the University of Oxford supervised by {{< staticref "https://www.stats.ox.ac.uk/~doucet/" "newtab" >}}Arnaud Doucet{{< /staticref >}} and funded by the {{< staticref "https://www.cosines.org/#top" "newtab" >}}CoSInES{{< /staticref >}} project.
-I recently have joined the algorithms and inference working group in Next Generation Event Horizon Telescope {{< staticref "https://www.ngeht.org/" "newtab" >}}(ngEHT){{< /staticref >}} collaboration to help improve the algorithms used to model and image supermassive black holes.
-Before this, I completed a PhD in Statistics with {{< staticref "https://www.stats.ox.ac.uk/~doucet/" "newtab" >}}Alexandre Bouchard-Côté{{< /staticref >}} at the University of British Columbia.
+I am a Florence Nightingale Fellow in Computational Statistics and Machine Learning in the Department of Statisitics at the University of Oxford, and I am actively involved in the Algorithms and Inference Working Group for the Next Generation Event Horizon Telescope (ngEHT).
+Before assuming this role, I completed a postdoctoral fellowship under the guidance of {{< staticref "https://www.stats.ox.ac.uk/~doucet/" "newtab" >}}Arnaud Doucet{{< /staticref >}} and earned my PhD under the supervision of {{< staticref "https://www.stat.ubc.ca/~bouchard/" "newtab" >}}Alexandre Bouchard-Côté{{< /staticref >}}.

-My research aims to design algorithms for solving Bayesian inference problems in the applied sciences.
-I am interested in developing general-purpose algorithms that are mathematically grounded and can efficiently scale to modern computing resources.
-My work is interdisciplinary and lies at the interface between probability theory, statistical physics, machine learning, and differential geometry.

-During my PhD I studied a non-reversible variant of a popular algorithm in computational statistics and physics called parallel tempering.
-We showed that the non-reversible parallel tempering (NRPT) dominates the traditionally used reversible counterpart, can be efficiently tuned and can scale to GPUs.
-See the {{< staticref "#projects" >}}applications{{< /staticref >}} section for recent examples of projects using NRPT at scale and the {{< staticref "#publications" >}}publications{{< /staticref >}} section to learn more about NRPT.
+I am passionate about developing mathematically robust and scalable algorithms to tackle complex Bayesian inference challenges in scientific applications.
+My approach employs a technique known as "annealing," which addresses intractable problems by progressively transforming solutions derived from a more manageable reference problem.
+My research draws inspiration from diverse fields, including stochastic analysis, statistical physics, and differential geometry.
+Please refer to the {{< staticref "#projects" >}}applications{{< /staticref >}} section to explore recent large-scale implementations of my work.